 Explains schizophrenia, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

 Ask what help they would find useful.
 This might include helping with everyday things like shopping or housework, taking them to appointments or reminding them to take their medication if they struggle to remember on their own.

 It can be hard seeing someone close to you experience schizophrenia.
 They might find it hard to think clearly, have problems understanding what is real, stop taking care of themselves or avoid seeing people.

-This information was published in February 2017.
-We will revise it in 2020.
+This information was published in November 2020.
+We will revise it in 2023.